ixpantia/dispenser/MIGRATION_GUIDE.md

 The new structure replaces Docker Compose YAML files with TOML-based service configuration files.
 The key changes are:

 1. **Per-service configuration**: Each service now has its own `service.toml` file instead of `docker-compose.yaml`
+2. **Network declarations**: Networks are now declared in `dispenser.toml` instead of in each `docker-compose.yaml`
-2. **Simplified dispenser.toml**: The main configuration file is simplified - it only lists services by path
+3. **Simplified dispenser.toml**: The main configuration file is simplified - it only lists services by path and defines shared networks
-3. **Service-level settings**: Image tracking, cron schedules, and initialization behavior are now defined in each `service.toml`
+4. **Service-level settings**: Image tracking, cron schedules, and initialization behavior are now defined in each `service.toml`
-4. **Same interpolation syntax**: Variable interpolation using `${variable_name}` works exactly the same way
+5. **Same interpolation syntax**: Variable interpolation using `${variable_name}` works exactly the same way

 ## File Structure Comparison